Table of Contents

 39.4.
 An employee occupying a position that is reclassified to an existing class with a lower salary minimum shall receive a salary no lower than the minimum salary for the class into which the employee is moving and no higher than 120% of the minimum salary.

 39.5.
 At management’s discretion, salary increases may be made at any time to individuals or to job classes for reasons of market competitiveness, internal equity, increased responsibility or retention.
 Should additional sources of money become available for supplemental wage increases, the parties will meet to establish an equitable distribution methodology.
+Requests for salary reviews may be made directly by employees to their supervisors but remain subject to management approval and discretion.
+Management’s decision on such requests shall be final and shall not be grievable.

 39.6.
 SAG-AFTRA Bargaining unit members are eligible for “story incentive” pass-through payments under the terms of the KUOW National/International Story Incentive Payment Policy.